A proof of the Kudla-Rapoport conjecture for Kr\"amer models: Introduction

 where $\chi$ is the quadratic character of $F_0^\times$ associated to $F/F_0$.
 Without explicit mentioning, we always use $\epsilon$ to denote $\chi(L)$. \item Let $I_{m}^{\epsilon}$ denote a unimodular lattice of rank $m$ with $\chi(I_{m}^{\epsilon})=\epsilon$.
 We also simply denote a unimodular lattice of rank $m$ by $I_m$ if we do not need to remember its sign or its sign is clear in the context.
 In particular, when we consider $\Den'(I_n,L)$, we mean $I_n=I_{n}^{-\epsilon}$. \item We call a sublattice $N\subset M$ primitive in $M$ if $\mathrm{dim}_{\mathbb F_\q}\overline{N}=r(N)$, where $\overline{N}=(N+\pi M)/\pi M$.
 We also use $\overline{L}$ to denote $L\otimes_{O_F} O_F/(\pi).$ \item For two lattices $L,L'$ of same rank, let $n(L',L)=\#\{L''\subset L_F\mid L\subset L'', L''\cong L'\}. $ \item We let $\delta_{\mathrm{odd}}(n)=1$ if $n$ is an odd integer and $\delta_{\mathrm{odd}}(n)=0$ if $n$ is an even integer. \end{itemize}

 {\bf Acknowledgments:} C.~L.~was partially supported by the NSF grant DMS-2101157.
-T.Y. ~was partially supported by by the Dorothy Gollmar Chair's Fund and Van Vleck research fund.
+T.Y. ~was partially supported by the Dorothy Gollmar Chair's Fund and Van Vleck research fund.
 Q.H. and T.Y. are partially supported by a graduate school grant of UW-Madison.
+We would like to thank the referee for the careful reading and many valuable suggestions.
+Part of the work was done while Q.H., C.L. and T.Y. attending the "Algebraic Cycles, $L$-Values, and Euler Systems`` program held in MSRI.
+We would like to thank MSRI for the excellent work condition, financial support, and hospitality.